 - No fog, but tends to condense sweat instead

 - Little-to-no “flex” in construction

 If you plan on wearing a lower mesh shield and helmet, these are the goggle we recommend.
 They fog up significantly less than others we’ve tested with – especially if you play in a cooler environment.
 Valken makes high-quality airsoft accessories, and we can’t recommend these enough to a beginner/entry-level airsoft player.

 Tactical Airsoft No Fog Wire Mesh Goggles

-One of the big advantages of this particular pair of airsoft safety goggles is the fact that their is no plastic lens.
+One of the big advantages of this particular pair of airsoft safety goggles is the fact that there is no plastic lens.
 Instead, it’s stamped metal mesh.

-The holes are large enough to see through without interfering, but small enough to prevent bb’s from entering.
+The holes are large enough to see through without interfering but small enough to prevent bbs from entering.
 They are very lightweight, but not at all bulky.
-They come in solid black design with an olive elastic band.
+They come in a solid black design with an olive elastic band.

 - Stamped metal construction